GoogleCloudPlatform/pci-gke-blueprint/README.md

 ![high level project view](docs/diagrams/highlevel_project_view.png)

-This repository contains a set of Terraform configurations and scripts to help demonstrate how to bootstrap a PCI environment in GCP.
+This is the companion repository to the [PCI on GKE Security Blueprint](https://cloud.google.com/architecture/blueprints/gke-pci-dss-blueprint) for the Google Cloud Platform.
+It contains a set of Terraform configurations and scripts to help demonstrate how to bootstrap a PCI environment in GCP.
 When appropriate, we also showcase GCP services, tools, or projects we think might be useful to start your own GCP PCI environment or as samples for any other purposes.

 Here are the projects/services we make use of in this Blueprint: